 Class Participation (10% of Course Grade)

-Evaluation of class participation includes quality as well as frequency of participation, including active listening and engagement, discussion, on time attendance, and quality of involvement in experiential exercises.
+Evaluation of class participation includes quality as well as frequency of participation, including active listening and engagement, discussion, on time attendance, and quality of involvement in experiential exercises as well as completion of asynchronous material.
 Please come to class ready to discuss readings and their application to practice.
 Regular participation in class is an expectation of this class.
 Please notify me of your absence.

 Guidelines for Evaluating Participation Including Participation in Experiential Exercises